-- 3.8.
-During the Scheme year, the Trustees, with the support of their investment advisers, monitored the performance of the FRF & Income Section Lifestyle Strategy (collectively referred to as "the defaults"), and the underlying funds that make up these strategies, against their respective benchmarks and the Trustees' objectives.
-The Trustees received quarterly investment monitoring reports from their investment advisers which were considered at every Trustees' meeting. - 3.9.
+- 3.9.
+During the Scheme year, the Trustees, with the support of their investment advisers, monitored the performance of the 2011 & Income Sections' default investment arrangements (collectively referred to as "the defaults"), and the underlying funds that make up these strategies, against their respective benchmarks and the Trustees' objectives.
+The Trustees received quarterly investment monitoring reports from their investment advisers which were considered at every Trustees' meeting. - 3.10.
 The Trustees have an established Investment Sub-Committee to monitor the defaults, as well as the wider fund range and consider any required changes as they arise.
 The sub-committee feeds into the full Trustee Board which is collectively responsible for any decisions made.
 Investments are considered as a standing item at quarterly Trustees' meetings.